-When you get called in for an interview, you need to make sure your online and print portfolios are up to date, you need to make sure that your resume and references are current, and you need to be prepared to answer all kinds of challenging copywriting-specific question.
-Which ones?
-Well, read on…
+When you get called in for an interview, you need to make sure your online and print portfolios are up to date, you need to make sure that your resume and references are current, and you need to be prepared to answer all kinds of copywriting-specific questions.

-In addition to the standard-issue job interview questions like “What’s your biggest flaw?” and “What are you looking for in your next job?” you’ll come across questions specifically geared to the creative and copywriting industries.
+In addition to the standard-issue job interview questions like “What’s your biggest strength?,” “What’s your biggest weakness?,” and “What are you looking for in your next job?,” you’ll come across questions specifically geared to the creative and copywriting industries.

 Let’s start with the portfolio questions.
 After you bring out your print portfolio to display your best work, you can expect questions like these: